Zealand Pharma A/S (NASDAQ:ZEAL) Stock Rating Lowered by Zacks Investment Research

-Zacks Investment Research lowered shares of Zealand Pharma A/S (NASDAQ:ZEAL) from a hold rating to a sell rating in a report issued on Friday morning, Zacks.com reports.
+Zealand Pharma A/S (NASDAQ:ZEAL) was downgraded by Zacks Investment Research from a “hold” rating to a “sell” rating in a research report issued to clients and investors on Thursday, Zacks.com reports.

 According to Zacks, “Zealand Pharma A/S is a biotechnology company.
 It focused on the discovery, design and development of peptide-based medicines.
 Zealand Pharma A/S is based in Copenhagen, Denmark. “

-Separately, Morgan Stanley decreased their target price on Zealand Pharma A/S from $45.00 to $44.00 and set an overweight rating for the company in a report on Friday, November 13th.
+Separately, Morgan Stanley reduced their price objective on Zealand Pharma A/S from $45.00 to $44.00 and set an “overweight” rating for the company in a research note on Friday, November 13th.

-Zealand Pharma A/S (NASDAQ:ZEAL) last issued its quarterly earnings results on Tuesday, November 17th.
-The company reported ($5.76) earnings per share for the quarter, missing the consensus estimate of ($5.58) by ($0.18).
-The business had revenue of $8.88 million during the quarter, compared to analyst estimates of $16.41 million.
-Zealand Pharma A/S had a negative return on equity of 38.34% and a negative net margin of 214.31%.
-On average, analysts forecast that Zealand Pharma A/S will post -2.61 EPS for the current year.

-A hedge fund recently raised its stake in Zealand Pharma A/S stock.
-JPMorgan Chase & Co. grew its holdings in Zealand Pharma A/S (NASDAQ:ZEAL) by 320.2% in the third quarter, according to its most recent disclosure with the Securities and Exchange Commission (SEC).
-The institutional investor owned 958 shares of the company’s stock after buying an additional 730 shares during the quarter.
-JPMorgan Chase & Co.’s holdings in Zealand Pharma A/S were worth $36,000 as of its most recent SEC filing.
-Institutional investors and hedge funds own 4.32% of the company’s stock.
+A number of hedge funds and other institutional investors have recently modified their holdings of ZEAL.
+Jane Street Group LLC raised its stake in shares of Zealand Pharma A/S by 35.5% during the fourth quarter.
+Jane Street Group LLC now owns 35,707 shares of the company’s stock worth $1,283,000 after purchasing an additional 9,352 shares during the last quarter.
+Morgan Stanley raised its stake in shares of Zealand Pharma A/S by 4.5% during the third quarter.
+Morgan Stanley now owns 8,360 shares of the company’s stock worth $321,000 after purchasing an additional 357 shares during the last quarter.
+Finally, JPMorgan Chase & Co. raised its stake in shares of Zealand Pharma A/S by 320.2% during the third quarter.
+JPMorgan Chase & Co. now owns 958 shares of the company’s stock worth $36,000 after purchasing an additional 730 shares during the last quarter.
+Institutional investors own 4.32% of the company’s stock.

 About Zealand Pharma A/S